-This is the person who deals with the symptoms.
+This is the person who deals with the diagnosis and medical management of neurological symptoms.
 Pretty much the same applies to this person as it does to the consultant neurosurgeon.
-They will liaise with each other, but if you can imagine this liaison happening for every patient, with letters flying to and fro, inevitably you will feel that perhaps your notes have not had the attention they should have done.
-It can be useful to take your own file.
+They will liaise with each other, but if you can imagine this liaison happening for every patient, with letters flying to and fro, inevitably you will feel that perhaps your notes have not had the attention they should have.
+It can be useful to keep your own file.
 It can help to keep a diary of symptoms and to log the different ways your tumour is affecting you.
 Common symptoms are:

+- seizures

+- headaches

+- memory problems

+- personality changes

+- fatigue

+- blurred vision

+- unsteadiness

-- seizures - raised intercranial pressure (headaches, nausea, blurred vision, unsteadiness) - Focal neurological deficit (weakness, speech problems, etc.).
+- focal neurological deficit (weakness, speech problems, etc.).

 You might try hard to find patterns in the symptoms, but there may be none.
-And just when you think you have it sorted, your tumour will find other weasily ways of manifesting itself.
-Remember though that not every headache or bout of nausea that you may have may be down to the tumour.
-You may just have a bug.
-But it is important to let your neurologist know.
+And just when you think you have it sorted, your tumour will find other weaselly ways of manifesting itself.
+Remember that not every headache you have may be down to the tumour, but it is important to let your neurologist know your symptoms.
 Not all tumour patients will have a consultant neurologist.
-The neurologist tends to be involved with patients with epilepsy and the management of this, so don't think you are missing something if you haven't seen a consultant neurologist.
+The neurologist tends to be involved with patients with epilepsy and in the management of this, so don't think you are missing something if you haven't seen a consultant neurologist.
 Patients with low-grade gliomas are more likely to present with epilepsy.